Acupressure Points for Hair Growth – Home Remedies for Hair Growth

 Acupoints for Improving Hair Growth:

-Many acupoints are found in the body to help improve hair growth.
+Many acupoints are located throughout the body to help promote hair growth.
 However, the most important one is the Paihui Spot.
 This pressure point is on the top right of the head.
-ToAcupointte this Acupoint, one must rub it several times to increase hair growth.
+To Acupoint this Acupoint, one must rub it several times to increase hair growth.

 One can do this several times during the day, which helps to relax one’s scalp and invigorate the blood vessels in one’s head.
 This again helps to provide excellent growth as new hairs are boosted and grow thicker.
-Some other acupoints for hair growth include stomach, abdomen, and back pressure points.
+Some other acupoints for hair growth include the stomach, abdomen, and back pressure points.

 How to Present Oneself with Acupressure: